Ebazhanov/linkedin-skill-assessments-quizzes/javascript/javascript-quiz.md

 ```
 - [ ] 2
 - [x] 1
-- [ ] Nothing--this code will throw an error.
+- [ ] Nothing - this code will throw an error.
 - [ ] undefined

 #### Q40.
 Which statement is true about Functional Programming?